 5. Offering cost-effective software oversees the power network as-a-whole from supply to demand (each CEV) for power reliability and availability assessments.

 6. A techno-economic analysis will be carried out to study and better understand the economical benefits for the UK CEVs using the proposed technology.Enquire now

 The physics-based model is based on our in-house battery model, LionPower [Yuan et al., Int.
-J. Heat Mass Transf., 2021], which is developed for accurate and efficient modelling of electrified propulsion.
+J. Heat Mass Transf., 2021], which is developed for accurate and efficient modelling of electrified propulsion and has advantages over existing models including LIONSIMBA, GT-AutoLion, and PyBaMM in terms of accuracy and computational efficiency.
 Theoretical degradation models involving the loss of lithium-ions and other active materials will be integrated into LionPower to predict battery degradation represented by State of Health (SOH) and Remaining Useful Life (RUL).
 Meanwhile, advanced discretisation schemes and efficient numerical solvers will be investigated to further improve the performance of the physics-based battery degradation model.